outdoorbits/little-backup-box/README.md

 1. Boot the Raspberry Pi.
 2. Plug in a backup storage device.
-3. Plug the storage source device into the Raspberry Pi.
+3. Plug the source device into the Raspberry Pi.
 4. Wait till the Raspberry Pi shuts down.

-**Note:** To differentiate between different storage sources, the backup script creates a datetime-based *.id* file in the root of each source.
+**Note:** To differentiate between different source devices, the backup script creates a datetime-based *.id* file in the root of each source.
 The name of the *.id* file is also used as the destination backup folder on the storage device.

 ### Camera backup mode